trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

   "<string0><string1>..."

-The purpose of this is to make it easier to set longer strings without going to far to the right.
+The purpose of this is function to make it easier to set longer strings over multiple lines.

+This function is exactly the same as `CONCAT_STRINGS()`_ and should not even exist :-(

 PARSE_ARGUMENTS()
 +++++++++++++++++

-Parse a set of macro/functon input arguments into different lists.
+Parse a set of macro/function input arguments into different lists.
 This allows the easy implementation of keyword-based user-defined macros and functions.